 .
 You may delete and restore existing well groups as follows:

-- Open the plate template for editing, or edit a copy to avoid changing a working template.
+- Open the plate template for editing, or edit a copy to avoid changing a template in active use.

 - To delete and restore a given well group, first note the name so you can recreate a match, then:

 - Select the desired group and click the Delete button next to it (and confirm the deletion).
 The associated squares in the grid above will turn white to show that they are no longer associated with any group.